-An ideal workplace is one that is positive, creative and rewarding… an environment that promotes individual expression, innovation and achievement.
-That's the kind of workplace we have at Cisco.
+Our inclusive workplace is welcoming, positive, creative and rewarding...an environment that promotes individual and team expression, innovation and achievement.
 Employees are offered opportunities to grow personally and professionally.
 I'm treated with respect and dignity.
 In return, I recognize my duty to act responsibly, be a team player, and treat others with respect and dignity.
 Valuing everyone strengthens our collaboration and productivity.

 Retaliation will not be tolerated and can result in disciplinary action.
 Refer to “I Share My Concerns.”